We’ll check it in a few minutes.

 Reality check

-When top streamers go live, total viewers rise— but discoverability often drops for smaller channels.
+When top streamers go live, total viewers rise—but discoverability often drops for smaller channels because the category gets crowded and the top rows become unreachable.

 How to choose a schedule (the Funnoy way)